akeneo/pim-api-docs/content/akeneo-event-platform/akeneo-event-platform.md

     5. In the Role drop-down list, select **Pub/Sub** and then **Pub/Sub Publisher**.
     6. Click **Save**.
 - HTTP is not supported.
 Only HTTPS is allowed.
 - For HTTPS destinations, ensure your server returns a 200 status code within 3 seconds when receiving messages containing events.
-See the concept page about retry / revocation policy (link).
+See the [concept page]((/akeneo-event-platform/concepts.html)) about retry / revocation policy.
 - For a subscription to an HTTPS destination, the URL must be valid and return a 200 status code after a HEAD request.
-- The Events API does not guarantee the delivery of events in order.
+- The Akeneo Event Platform does not guarantee the delivery of events in order.
 - Events are delivered at least once.
 While we strive for reliability, duplicate events may occur, so ensure your system is idempotent to handle potential duplicates.
 - You can have up to 20 subscribers for each PIM instance.
 - Each subscriber can have up to 20 subscriptions.